Sticky Rice Recipe: Easy Guide to Perfect Thai Rice

 • Adjust Water Ratio: The amount of water you use can significantly affect the texture of your rice.
 If you find your rice is too sticky, reduce the water ratio slightly in the future.
 If it’s too hard, increase the water ratio.
 It’s all about finding the perfect balance for your preferred texture.

-• Experiment with Different Types of Rice: There are different varieties of sticky rice available, such as black sticky rice or brown sticky rice.
+• Experiment with Different types of rice: There are different varieties of sticky rice available, such as black sticky rice or brown sticky rice.
 Try them out and see which you prefer.
 Each variety has its own unique flavour and texture.

 • Get Creative with Flavours: Don't be afraid to experiment with different flavours!
 You can add a pinch of sugar or a dash of vanilla extract to your rice for a sweet twist.
 You can also add a pinch of ground cinnamon or cardamom for a touch of warmth and spice.